Full Suspension Ahead

 Fall colors, a beautiful suspension bridge, and an interesting history comprise this easy 2-mile loop through the Nisenan Tribute Site located just outside of Nevada City.
 The site is part of Nevada City’s Deer Creek Tribute Trail System and includes the Angkula Seo Suspension Bridge.

 Access the trailhead directly from Nevada City (see Tip below).
 Or start at the Nisenan Tribute Site trailhead and take the Deer Creek Access Trail, crossing the road at one point and coming to the first historical marker.
 It has information on the contributions of native Nisenan and Chinese people to the history of the area.
 Next, hike through a forest currently filled with autumn colors, and to Angkula Seo Suspension Bridge.
-Built by the Forest Trails Alliance, the bridge is 150 feet long over Deer Creek.
+Built by the Forest Trails Alliance and Seattle Bridge Company, the bridge is 150 feet long over Deer Creek.

 After crossing the bridge (and getting all the photos!), follow the Deer Creek Trail along the canyonside through mixed forest with everchanging views of the canyon.
 As you approach an access road, take a hard left to remain on the trail, which dips back into the forest.
 Pass a few more signs providing information on the area’s history.
 The final turn before returning to the suspension bridge is marked by a historical marker titled “California’s Indigenous Diversity.”
 Head back across the bridge and out of the canyon to complete the hike.